 2. Serial Number

 Condition, condition, condition: Mint condition watches, those with little wear or imperfections, will always bring in the most when selling a Rolex.
 While cleaning and servicing a watch shows care, replacing certain parts will not always help the value of the watch.
 Black dial watches that have changed to brown, considered a “Tropical” dial, are extremely desirable in the market place.
 Watches with original bezels and dials, even those with marks, can retain much of their value.
 Cases with nicks or dents that cannot be buffed out will affect the value of your pre-owned or vintage Rolex as well.
+The condition of a Rolex watch is a factor in determining what it is worth.
+Let our watch experts can help you access the condition of your watch.

 4. Real Market Value